What is Jojoba?

 Jojoba in Skin Care:

-Without repeating all of the outstanding anti-oxidant and anti-aging skin care properties of Jojoba that I’ve already mentioned, look at where you can use it for great results:
+Without repeating all of the outstanding anti-oxidant and anti-aging skin care properties of Jojoba that I’ve already mentioned, look at what you can use it for:

 1. Use it as a body lotion to soften your overall skin.

-2. Use it as a shaving lotion for a smooth, comfortable shave that eliminates the possibility of a razor burn.
+2. Use it as a shaving lotion for a smooth, comfortable shave with no razor burn.

 3. Put a few drops on a cotton ball to clean your face and to remove mascara.

-4. Use at night before going to bed by applying a few drops on your face, throat, lips, and around your eyes.
+4. Use at night before going to bed by applying a few drops on your face, neck, lips, and around your eyes.

 BONUS TIP: Jojoba is a soothing way to relieve diaper rash.
 Jojoba is a gentle, anti-rash lotion that does not contain any harsh chemicals or irritating greasy oils that only cover over the problem.
 And, because the pain is gone, your child will be happier too.